 • Connect with a UF pre-law advisor to begin exploring law and whether it is a good fit for you, to discuss the basic timeline for pre-law students, and to discuss questions about the application process.

-• Join the pre-law listserv to stay updated on pre-law news and events.
+• Join the Pre-Law Email List to stay updated on pre-law news and events.

 Juniors